peternuyn/my-angular-website-master-main/README.md

 # My Resume Website

 A modern, full-stack Angular application for creating, sharing, and managing professional resumes and projects.
 Built with Angular 18, Firebase Functions, and Firestore database.
+You can try to login using this account: abc@gmail.com abc123

 ## 🌟 Features